ThirdRealityStudios/WeakPathAI/README.md

 This program was briefly (!) tested for its functionalities.

-You can find and run the test methods in src/test/
+You can find and run the test methods in:

+> src/main/java/io/thirdreality/project/ai/test/

 # Chat Bot